Gender Intelligence Group maintains a global array of Senior Associates, including:

-In his writing capacity, John has collaborated on three books on Gender Intelligence beginning with, Work with Me: The 8 Blind Spots between Men and Women in Business (May 2013), Barbara Annis’ co-authorship with John Gray, author of the best-selling relationship book, Men Are from Mars, Women Are from Venus.
+John has also collaborated on three books on gender relations at work and in personal life, including Work With Me: The Eight Blind Spots Between Men and Women at Work (Palgrave-Macmillian 2013), with gender expert Barbara Annis and co-author John Gray, author of the best-selling Men Are from Mars Women Are from Venus.

 John was also lead writer and editor of Gender Intelligence: Breakthrough Strategies for Increasing Diversity and Improving Your Bottom Line (May 2014), by Barbara Annis, co-authored with Dr. Keith Merron.